dgryski/go-perfbook/performance.md

 If you're not changing the data, the other main option is to change the code.

-The biggest improvement is likely to come from an algorithmic changes.
+The biggest improvement is likely to come from an algorithmic change.
 This is the equivalent of replacing bubble sort (`O(n^2)`) with quicksort (`O(n log n)`) or replacing a linear scan through an array (`O(n)`) with a binary search (`O(log n)`) or a map lookup (`O(1)`).